eevan7a9/Library-management-system/readme.md

 # Library MS
-This is Simple Library Management System. to enhance my knowledge in using the Laravel Framework a System that will manage books and users activity.
+This is Simple Library Management System. is a software used to manage all the books in a library.
+This helps to keep the records of whole transactions of the books available in the library a System that will manage books and users activity.

 ## Prerequisites